 You might be thinking to yourself that that sounds a lot like another teaching that Jesus made.
-If you come every week, there are going to be times when you say, 'didn't Fr.
+If you come to church every week, there are going to be times when you say, 'didn't Fr.
 John talk about that a couple of weeks ago?'
-The message is the same - that God loves you and Jesus gave His life for you.
+There will be times when that happens because the message is the same - that God loves you and Jesus gave His life for you.
 There are only so many ways that you can unwrap a gift.
-You can cut the ribbon or vou can pull it - you know what I and saying?
+You can cut the ribbon or you can pull it.
 It is still unwrapping the gift, and that is what we do every week here at St. Andrew's.
-We unwrap the gift that God gave us - and that is His Son.
-Think about it - there is nothing virtuous about being poor or hungry in itself.
-But when injustice is reigning, the world will have to be turned more towards the right way up for God's justice and kingdom to come into being.
+We unwrap the wonderful gift that God gave us, His Son, Jesus.
+Think about it - there is nothing virtuous about being poor or hungry in itself, but when injustice is reigning, the world will have to be turned more towards the right way up for God's justice and kingdom to come into being.
 And that will incite opposition from people who like things just the way they are.
-I don't have to point you to the political scene today, you just have to turn on the news.
-One channel is for, and one channel is against.
+Have you ever gone to a church and heard 'that is not the way we have always done things'?
+That does not happen here because you are always open to things that Gods wants to teach us.
+You just have to turn on the news today - one channel is for, and one channel is against.
 You have groups that are standing on the steps of the capitol doing one thing, and there are others standing someplace else doing another.
 There is always going to be opposing views.
 If you take and stand for the right, for the righteous, there will always be other people who will find another cause.
-Jesus' message of promise and warning, of blessing and curse, rang with echoes of the Hebrew prophets of old, and he knew that the reaction from some people would be the same.
-Who is Jesus calling, and to what sort of a task?
-What are His promises and warnings for our world, for people who will hear His call and follow Him?
-We must all answer for ourselves.
-But as Christians we believe that what Jesus began with the call of the Twelve and gave the very sharp-edged teaching of blessings and curses - and they remain in force today.
-This is the shape of the kingdom of God: the kingdom which today still turns the world upside down, or is it the right way up, as much as ever it did?
-It makes you wonder why more are not hearing Jesus' call.
-There is one word to answer that - culture.
-The culture of today goes one way - the Word of God goes another.
-I don't have to do into detail.
-You know what I am talking about.
+Jesus' message of promise and warning, of blessing and curse, rang with echoes of the